Beta2-adrenergic agonist: Unknown duration of action

+Research

+New drugs in this class with more selective activity or that act simultaneously as muscarinic receptor antagonists are under development as of 2023.

 Society and culture

 β2 agonists are used by athletes and bodybuilders as anabolic performance-enhancing drugs and their use has been banned by the World Anti-Doping Agency except for certain drugs that people with asthma may use; they are also used illegally to try to promote the growth of livestock.
 A 2011 meta-analysis found no evidence that inhaled β₂-agonists improve performance in healthy athletes and found that the evidence was too weak to assess whether systemic administration of β₂-agonists improved performance in healthy people.